fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 ## Exposing Public Events

-You might also want to listen to the the custom events emitted by your component, for example:
+You might also want to listen to the custom events emitted by your component, for example:

 ```js
 document.querySelector('my-element').addEventListener('my-custom-event', (e) => doSomething)